-if...you have me as a partner (ULT)
+if...you have me as a partner (ULT) if...you consider me to be your companion {in doing the work God has given us (UST)

 Paul is writing in a way that makes it seem as though it is possible that Philemon does not consider that Paul is his partner, but he knows that Philemon does consider Paul to be his partner.
-This is a way of getting Philemon to agree on one thing (that Paul is a ULT Therefore, if you have me as a partner, receive him as me.

-partner) so that he will agree to the other thing (to receive Onesimus).
+This is a way of getting Philemon to agree on one thing (that Paul is a partner) so that he will agree to the other thing (to receive Onesimus).
 If your language does not state something as uncertain if it is certain or true, and if your readers might misunderstand and think that what Paul is saying is not certain, then you can translate his words as an affirmative statement.
-Alternate translation: "since you have me as a partner" (See: Connect - Factual Conditions )
+Alternate translation: "since you have me as a partner" (See: Connect - Factual Conditions)